Nestle Froneri Extreme Pop Up Store

 Today Cremerie de Paris is the only company

-in the French capital to have a Two Letter domain
+to have a Two Letter domain

 one of the web's shortest web adresses